SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-in-specific-pos/mainly-related-to-verbs.md

 There are two kinds of ⟮＿evidentiality (wide sense)＿⟯: ⟮＿indirectivity＿⟯ and ⟮＿evidentiality proper＿⟯.
 ⟮＿Indirectivity＿⟯ is sometimes called »⟮type I evidentiality⟯«, ⟮c-;＿evidentiality proper＿⟯ »⟮type II evidentiality⟯«.
 ⟮＿Indirectivity＿⟯ is ⟮＿the sm grammic feature＿⟯ of ⟮＿evidentiality (wide sense)＿⟯ that encodes ⟮whether evidence exists, but not what kind⟯.
-⟮＿Evidentiality proper＿⟯ is ⟮＿the sm grammic feature category＿⟯ of ⟮＿evidentiality (wide sense)＿⟯ that encodes ⟮what kind of evidence exists⟯.
+⟮＿Evidentiality proper＿⟯ is ⟮＿the sm grammic fcategory＿⟯ of ⟮＿evidentiality (wide sense)＿⟯ that encodes ⟮what kind of evidence exists⟯.

 ####### evidentiality proper